neondatabase/website/content/docs/introduction/read-replicas.md

 Advantages of Neon's read replica feature include the following:

-1. **Efficient storage**: With read-only compute instances reading from the same source as your read-write computes, no additional storage is required to create a read replica.
-Data is neither duplicated nor replicated.
+1. **No additional storage required**: With read-only compute instances reading from the same source as your read-write computes, no additional storage is required to create a read replica.
+Data is neither duplicated nor replicated, which means there is zero additional storage cost when adding a read replica.
 2. **Data consistency**: Read-write and read-only compute instances read data from a single source, ensuring the highest degree of data consistency.
-3. **Scalability**: Without no data replication required, you can create read replicas almost instantly, providing fast and seamless scalability.
+3. **Scalability**: With no data replication required, you can create read replicas almost instantly, providing fast and seamless scalability.
-4. **Reduced data latency**: All data is read from the same source, avoiding common data latency issues seen with traditional replication.
-5. **Cost effectiveness**: By eliminating data replication, costs associated with data transfer and storage are avoided.
-Neon read replicas also benefit from Neon's _Autoscaling_ and _Auto-suspend_ features, which enable you to manage compute usage.
+4. **Cost effectiveness**: By removing the need for additional storage and avoiding data replication, costs associated with storage and data transfer due to replication are avoided.
+Your primary cost is compute, and Neon read replicas benefit from Neon's _Autoscaling_ and _Auto-suspend_ features, which help you manage compute usage.

 ## Get started with read replicas